Wisdom Tooth Extractions - Arlington Heights, IL

 Why Are Wisdom Teeth More Difficult to Remove Compared to Others?

-Often, wisdom teeth don’t grow in like your other teeth because they don’t have enough room.
+Often, wisdom teeth don’t grow like your other teeth because they don’t have enough room.
 This causes them to become impacted – where the tooth is angled in a position that can’t be extracted simply.
 In this case, we must section the tooth into different pieces before successfully removing it.
 Additionally, the roots of wisdom teeth can be shaped in a variety of ways, making it more difficult to extract them.

 Can I Be Sedated During My Wisdom Tooth Extraction?